 We are passionate about pushing the boundaries of graphic facilitation so that it is tailored to each project, authentic to the culture and people in the room, and is as inclusive and diverse as possible.
 We are always exploring how technology can enhance learning and building our clients’ digital literacy so they can bring techniques back to their teams.

 Our founder, Tanya Gadsby, grew up in Nunavut and the Yukon.
 Every New Year’s Eve, her family would have a bonfire, even if it was –30.
 From a tiny strike of a match, a little “fuselight” would grow into a towering fire.
-Tanya was always inspired by how such a tiny flicker could transform a cold night into warmth and light, and circle people around to share stories, inspiration, and joy.
+Tanya was always inspired by how a tiny flicker could transform a cold night into warmth and light, and circle people around to share stories, inspiration, and joy.

 Tanya Gadsby is the founder of Fuselight Creative and has seventeen years of experience working in event design and audience engagement.
 Over the last thirteen years, Tanya has focused on health care, collaborations with Indigenous Nations & communities, and climate science.
 She specializes at strategic and customized use of graphic facilitation so it deepens dialogue, creates a safe space for sharing, is flexible to the group’s needs, and is a core part of the work moving forward.
 Tanya is constantly testing new ways of using graphics and technology to facilitate learning and connection — whether it’s virtual or digital graphic recording, augmented reality, interactive infographics, or experimenting with new animation techniques.

 Tanya has a Bachelor of Fine Arts in Theatre & Writing from the University of Victoria, and is trained in community engagement through the International Association for Public Participation (IAP2).
 Born in New Zealand, and of Māori / Ukrainian / Scottish decent, Tanya grew up in Iqaluit, Nunavut, and Whitehorse, Yukon.
 She resides in Victoria, British Columbia on the unceded traditional territory of the Lekwungen and W̱SÁNEĆ peoples.